Masters of Mini History

 2003- 2005

-The first Masters of Mini events was held at Connecticut River Motocross in Rocky Hill, CT.
+The first Masters of Mini events was held at Connecticut River Motocross in Rocky Hill, CT. (a track that sadly doesnt exist anymore...)
 The first race in 2003 had 16 entries yet there were only 14 bikes on hand - two guys actually signed up at the last minute and borrowed their buddy's bikes to race.
 One of the great things about this sport is the willingness to lend a hand, wrench, part or at times even a whole bike so that the guy next to you can still race.
 Where else do you see that level of compassion and camaraderie?

 The first MoM race hosted just two classes - 49cc "stock" and the 88cc "modified" class.
 Back then there were no 12 inch bikes - just Honda based 50s.
 Each year, we added a class or two as needed until the decision was made to take this annual event to the next level and make it a full blown series in 2006.